 Taking the Consumer Movement Forward

-India is one of the countries that have exclusive courts for consumer redressal.
+India is one of the countries that has exclusive courts for consumer redressal.
 24 December is observed as the National Consumers’ Day in India.
 After more than 25 years of the enactment of COPRA, consumer awareness is spreading, though slowly in our country.
 For the speedy process of the consumer movement, we require a voluntary effort and active participation of the people.

 We hope CBSE Class 10 Social Science Notes helped you in your studies.
 Keep Learning and stay tuned for more updates on CBSE and NCERT.
-Download BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.
+Download the BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.